fyngyrz/aa_macro/users-guide.md

     [e myList 2] = "leroy"

+**\[lcc listOne,listTwo,listResult\]**  'lcc' for list concatinate
+Takes two lists as input, creates or replaces the third with the result.
+The list designated to receive the result may be either of the two lists being concatinated, a new list, or another existing list.

+    [list lone,a,b,c]
+	[list ltwo,d,e,f]
+	[lcc lone,ltwo,lthree]]
+	[dlist lthree] = "abcdef"

 **\[lsub \(sep=X,\)listName,content\]**  'lsub' for list substitution
 This takes a list of the form AsepB, where the default sep value is the "|" character.